operator-framework/enhancements/enhancements/operator-conditions.md

 The `Upgradeable` "OLM Supported Condition" allows an operator to communicate when OLM should or should not upgrade the operator.

-When the `Upgradeable` condition is set to `False`, OLM will not:
+When the `Upgradeable` condition is set to `False`, OLM will:

-- Perform automatic or manual updates to the operator.
+- Not perform automatic or manual updates to the operator.
-- Update the operator as a part of [dependency resolution](./operator-dependency-resolution.md).
+- Not update the operator as a part of [dependency resolution](./operator-dependency-resolution.md).

-When the `Upgradeable` condition is set to `True`, OLM will not prevent upgrades to the operator.
+By default, OLM prevents upgrades to operators when the CSV is not in the `Succeeded` phase.
+When the `Upgradeable` condition is set to `True`, OLM will allow upgrades to the operator.

 The `Upgradeable` condition might be useful when:

 - An operator is about to start a critical process and should not be upgraded until after the process is completed.
 - The operator is performing a migration of CRs that must be completed before the operator is ready to be upgraded.

-##### Example Condition with the Upgradeable Condition
+##### Example Upgradeable Condition

 ```yaml
 apiVersion: operators.coreos.com/v1